FedericoCavedoni/MSSS_Project/README.md

-# MSSS_Project
-Project of Mobile and social sensing systems Course (Master Degree in Computer Engineering UNIPI)
+Project of Mobile Social and Sensing System Course (Master Degree in Computer Engineering UNIPI)